RickWinter/azure-sdk/docs/cpp/introduction.md

 When implementing authentication, don't open up the consumer to security holes like PII (personally identifiable information) leakage or credential leakage.
 Credentials are generally issued with a time limit, and must be refreshed periodically to ensure that the service connection continues to function as expected.
 Ensure your client library follows all current security recommendations and consider an independent security review of the client library to ensure you're not introducing potential security problems for the consumer.

-{% include requirement/MUSTNOT id="cpp-implementing-no-persistence-auth" %}
-persist, cache, or reuse security credentials.
+{% include requirement/MUSTNOT id="cpp-implementing-no-persistence-auth" %} persist, cache, or reuse security credentials.
 Security credentials should be considered short lived to cover both security concerns and credential refresh situations.
 If your service implements a non-standard credential system (one that is not supported by Azure Core), then you need to produce an authentication policy for the HTTP pipeline that can authenticate requests given the alternative credential types provided by the client library.

-{% include requirement/MUST id="cpp-implementing-secure-auth-erase" %} Use a "secure" function to zero authentication or authorization credentials as soon as possible once they are no longer needed.
+{% include requirement/MUST id="cpp-implementing-secure-auth-erase" %} use a "secure" function to zero authentication or authorization credentials as soon as possible once they are no longer needed.
 Examples of such functions
 include: `SecureZeroMemory`, `memset_s`, and `explicit_bzero`.
 Examples of insecure functions include `memset`.
 An optimizer may notice that the credentials are never accessed again, and optimize away the call to `memset`, resulting in the credentials remaining in memory.

-{% include requirement/MUST id="cpp-implementing-auth-policy" %}
-provide a suitable authentication policy that authenticates the HTTP request in the HTTP pipeline when using non-standard credentials.
+{% include requirement/MUST id="cpp-implementing-auth-policy" %} provide a suitable authentication policy that authenticates the HTTP request in the HTTP pipeline when using non-standard credentials.
 This includes custom connection strings, if supported.

 ### Namespaces {#cpp-namespace-naming}